columbia-it/covid-infocommons/frontend/README.md

 ========

 The stylesheet in `frontend/src/main.css` is the primary stylesheet for the site.
-When running `npm webpack`, the stylesheet is copied to the appropriate backend location.
+When running `npm run webpack`, the stylesheet is copied to the appropriate backend location.
 This stylesheet controls the header and footer.